Transgender health care misinformation: United Kingdom

 In 2021, NHS England commissioned the Cass Review, an independent review of gender identity services for children and young people.
 The review's final report (published April 2024) recommended tighter restrictions on gender-affirming care, such as limiting puberty blockers to clinical trials, stating the evidence in favor of them was limited.

 The Cass Review was welcomed by part of the UK's medical establishment, though some professional organizations, transgender health providers, and LGBTQ rights groups criticized the findings both in the UK and internationally.
 (Note: See:) The review process was criticized for lack of transparency and exclusion of transgender expertise.
 (Note: See:) The review was also criticized for allegedly pathologizing language in its report, its claims that most pre-pubertal children with gender incongruence desist, its endorsement of gender exploratory therapy, and implying poor mental health causes children to be transgender.

 The review's author Dr. Hilary Cass said some organisations and individuals had "deliberately spread misinformation" about the way it had evaluated scientific studies, including claims that her review had ignored 98% of the available evidence, both before and after the final report was published.
 Amnesty International UK also criticized "sensationalized coverage" of the review, stating it was "being weaponized by people who revel in spreading disinformation and myths about healthcare for trans young people".
 UK charity Mermaids said that the Cass Review had been misrepresented in the press as supporting a ban on transition.

+In June 2026, in the midst of a pressure campaign by some politicians calling for the proposed clinical trial into puberty blockers to be scrapped, Cass said in an interview with BBC that she believes that since her review was published, the risks about puberty blockers had been "exaggerated" and that "we genuinely don't know if there are harms" and that a clinical trial was "essential" to figure out "whether these drugs are helpful or not".